 Lightweight and easy to store, an aluminum patio set can hold its own against precipitation and temperature changes.
 These aluminum pieces stack easily, which is perfect if you need to store your dining set in a small shed or garage.

 Cast aluminum metal patio furniture with powder coating is rustproof, so this material is ideal for areas that see weather conditions from heavy rainfall to seasonal swings between high to low temperatures.
 A cast aluminum outdoor dining set is easy to move and rearrange yet sturdy enough for windy days.

 Heat and moist air can take a toll on outdoor furniture.
 If you live in a southern or southwestern state, the best patio furniture materials are often wood, plastic, or wicker.
 These options are well-suited for any home that gets a lot of sunshine.

 While it requires a bit of upkeep, treated wooden outdoor furniture holds up extremely well on patios.
-Teak, eucalyptus, and cedar are the best patio furniture materials, but large conversation sets or patio dining suites can be expensive.
+Teak, eucalyptus, and cedar are the best patio furniture materials, but large wood conversation sets or teak patio dining sets can be expensive.
 Acacia, white oak, and other types of wood also have moisture-resistant properties and may carry a lower price tag than teak outdoor furniture.